TheOneTheOnlyDavidBrown/ng-Presenter/README.md

 Allows for users to insert/edit/delete/rearrange slides with a clean interface.
 Uses TinyMCE to allow WYSIWYG editing.
 Works as a directive but the supporting files allow it to function properly.
 Currently slides are saved with localstorage.

-#Contributing
+###Contributing

-1. Open issue for discussion (not needed for small changes)
+* Fork the repository.
-2. Fork the repo
+* Create a feature branch with an appropriate name. (`git checkout -b cool-new-feature`)
-3. Create a feature branch (reference ticket)
+* Commit your changes to the feature branch.
-4. Once your changes are committed, create a pull request
+* Once satisfied, create a pull request.
+If there is an existing ticket, reference it in the description.
+Be sure to include a description of the change and why it adds value.

 If you have any questions about contributing, ask.